 Rozanna refused to allow this setback to get in the way of her dream to be a concert soloist and ultimately had the opportunity to perform solo with orchestras along with many other performing opportunities.
 Her challenge included playing hundreds of thousands of ‘open strings’ observing the difficulties and developing a refined kinesthetic awareness, which enabled the artist to sift through the discomfort and find the optimum approach.As a soloist she has always believed that it is necessary to do difficult things easily and that this is what defines a virtuoso.
 Her setbacks from breaking her neck, ultimately became the impetus for overcoming challenging situations and learning to play the most difficult music with ease and joy.

 Her solo recordings are available through Arabesque Recordings and North Pacific Music.
 She has been a guest panelist at Peabody Conservatory of Johns Hopkins University and Juilliard where she has been a consultant for entrepreneurial studies.
-Her unique artistic approach coupled by a vision of what is needed in the string world, led to creating her own line of violins, ‘Rozanna’s Violins, available at Sam Ash, Guitar Center and other fine retailers.
-Rozanna has also written for Strings Magazine.
-As a New York freelancer, Rozanna has performed for numerous Broadway shows and for the Radio City Christmas Show.
+Her unique artistic approach coupled by a vision of what is needed in the string world, led to creating her own line of violins, ‘Rozanna’s Violins, available at Guitar Center and other fine retailers.
+She has written for Strings Magazine and as a New York freelancer, performed for numerous Broadway shows and for the Radio City Christmas Show.

 More Information Is Available at http://www.rozannasviolins.com